oracle-livelabs/analytics-ai/generative-ai-agent-23ai/adb/adb.md

 ## Introduction

-This lab will take you through the steps needed to provision Oracle Autonomous Database 23ai and Database Tools Connection
+This lab will take you through the steps needed to provision Oracle Autonomous Database 23ai and Database Tools Connection.
+Keep in mind this is an optional lab if you already have a 23ai db provisioned and an existing DB tools connection.

 Estimated Time: 30 minutes